yangfangs/physpetools/docs/docs/tutorial.md

 ```

-#### 2.Reconstruct phylogenetic tree by SSU rRNA extend with a new organism
+#### 2.Insert a new organism to tree-of-life by SSU rRNA method

-Reconstruct phylogenetic tree by SSU rRNA method, you should use `--esrna` to specify the method and use `-e` parameter specify
+Reconstruct phylogenetic tree by extend SSU rRNA method, you should use `--esrna` to specify the method and use `-e` parameter specify
 the extend organism SSU rRNA sequence file.